egranata/krakatau/README.md

 [  PASSED  ] 299 tests.
 ```

+### Join the conversation

+To get involved with the Krakatau project,

+* try out new things and file bugs for any issues you run into;
+* contribute documentation;
+* join krakatau-discuss@googlegroups.com;
-If you're going to contribute patches, please see the CONTRIBUTING.md file before proceeding.
+* send pull requests (but see CONTRIBUTING.md file before proceeding).

 In all cases, enjoy this project but please know that Krakatau is not an officially supported Google product.